inventree/inventree-docs/docs/buy/po.md

 	Only companies with the "Supplier" attribute enabled will be shown and can be selected

 Fill out the rest of the form with the purchase order information then click on <span class="badge inventree confirm">Submit</span>

+### Purchase Order Reference

+Each Purchase Order is uniquely identified by its *Reference* field.
+Read more about [reference fields](../settings/reference.md).

 ### Add Line Items